 “Blood transfusion is necessary for graft and organ survival,” says Transplant Nurse Coordinator Heidi Flanagan.
 “It’s critical to have a strong supply of all blood types ready for any surgery — but particularly for transplants.
 We never know when we’re going to have an organ made available for someone like Kyrie who’s been waiting, and whose life depends on a new heart.”

-Through patient-centered partnerships with major Universities in the communities we serve, the Blood Science Foundation creates opportunities for new and more effective treatments for blood disorders, including:
+Through patient-centered partnerships with major Universities in the communities we serve, the Blood Science Foundation creates opportunities for new and more effective treatments for blood disorders by donating $20 million to blood science research over the last 10 years, including:

 - the quality of stored red blood cells

 - reduction of drug dosages by labeling red blood cells (reduction in dosages leads to a reduction in negative side effects)

 - cord blood stem cells used to repopulate the bone marrow